The BuzzFeed Video App

-When this project was started, BuzzFeed published almost all of its videos on third-party platforms.
-Only a small number of videos appeared on the website and none in the apps.
-Fans had to platform hop to catch up on their favorite videos.
-This observation informed the theory behind the app…
+At the time of this project, BuzzFeed published most of its videos on third-party platforms.
+Only a few videos appeared on the website and none in the apps.
+Fans had to platform hop to catch up on their favorite BuzzFeed shows.

-A single platform for watching and sharing all of BuzzFeed videos would be attractive to superfans.
+A single platform for watching and sharing all of BuzzFeed's video content will be attractive to superfans.